 But neither Meghan nor the twenty assorted Brits illustrated above are conveying that they can hardly believe their ears.
 They’re just being neutrally polite, interested, engaged.
 This polite fall-rise is certainly far more common now than the Low Bounce.
 Clearly, a major change has taken place in standard British intonation; indeed, it took place long enough ago for Bob Ladd to describe it as a feature of RP in the 1990s!

 The full pattern, with high level pitch before the fall-rise, is not even described by O’Connor & Arnold or by English Intonation.
 (They associate the fall-rise with prenuclear falling pitch, which is still true in statements.)
 Of course, John Wells knew of the pattern’s existence, but he didn’t consider it RP.
 It’s included as a ‘Near-RP’ form in his 1982 Accents of English (p.
 373):

 RP: Are |you from /Liverpool?

 Near-RP: Are |you from \/Liverpool?

 This suggests how the change took place.
-It seems that this ‘Near-RP’ pattern has long been in use, across Southern Britain.
+Probably, the ‘Near-RP’ fall-rise has been in use for a long time across Southern Britain.
 Quite a bit of accent variation can be heard in the long list of clips above, and it’s easy to find the YNQ fall-rise from an even wider range of speakers:

 Have you got a \/nickname?
 (Cockney cab driver)